Daniel-KM/Omeka-S-module-SearchSolr/README.md

     5. Edit the name of the label that will be used for facets and sort fields in the same page.
 The string will be automatically translated if it exists in Omeka.

-The search page is available in the specified path for each site, even if there is no link in the menu.
-In this example, it’s `https://example.com/s/my-site/search`.
-It does not replace the default search page neither the default search engine.
-So the theme should be updated.
-Anyway, a navigation link can be added easily.

-4. Access to the Solr search form
+4. In admin or site settings
+    1. To access to the Solr search form, enable it in the settings, so it will be available in the specified path: `https://example.com/s/my-site/search` or `https://example.com/admin/search` in this example.
-    1. In the configuration of the site, add a custom navigation link to the search page.
+    2. Optionally, add a custom navigation link to the search page in the navigation settings of the site.

-    2. Go to the site, then click on the navigation link you just added.
-    3. The search form should appear.
+The search form should appear.
 Type some text then submit the form to display the results as grid or as list.
 The page can be themed.

 **IMPORTANT**

+The Search module  does not replace the default search page neither the default search engine.
+So the theme should be updated.

 Don’t forget to check Search facets and sort fields of each search page each time that the list of node fields is modified: the fields that don’t exist